 The screenshot shows the COSPAS-SARSAT search interface.
 A dropdown menu is open over the 'Beacon Type' field, listing options such as Beacon Type, Beacon Hex ID, County Code, CountryName, Last Edit Date, Rel Special Status, Vessel Name, Radio Call Sign, MMSI number, and Vehicle Registration Number.
 The 'Beacon Type' option is highlighted.
-Other fields visible include 'Beacon Hex ID', 'MMSI number', 'CountryName', 'Country Code', 'Add search criteria', 'Search' (with 'Clear'), and 'ELT'.
+Other search fields like 'MMSI number', 'CountryName', and 'Country Code' are also visible, along with a 'Search' button and a 'Clear' button.
 The status bar at the bottom shows 'Total records: 63350 | Page: 1 of 2534'.